lydiabower/blog/_posts/2017-08-16-trussle-stories-the-nurse.md

 ---
 Buying your own home should be one of the most exciting times of your life.
 For too long, it’s been overshadowed by the inaccessible and complicated process of getting a mortgage.
 At Trussle, we’re working to change that, putting you at the centre of the mortgage process.

 We love hearing your experiences about how Trussle was able to secure the right mortgage for you.
-In this story, we hear from Nyasha, a nurse working in London, who came to Trussle wanting to fulfil her lifelong dream of living by the sea.
+In this story, we hear from Nyasha, a Liaison Psychiatry Specialist nurse working in London, who came to Trussle wanting to fulfil her lifelong dream of living by the sea.

 ![Nyasha]({{site.baseurl}}/images/post_images/Nyasha.jpg)